 There are a number of reasons for arguing that the hoop stress safety factors applied here are unnecessarily conservative for deepwater TLP tendon design.
 Virtually all of the test data available to establish collapse safety factors was gathered for jacket tubular design.
 For jackets in shallow water, the pressure is affected by wave height, wave kinematics, tide, and storm surge.
 In deepwater applications typical of TLP’s, these factors are negligible in comparison to the hydrostatic pressure due to the water depth.
 Hence, the uncertainty inherent in shallow water design is not present in deepwater, and it may be argued that the safety factor on hoop stress can be reduced.
 This is reflected in some international codes.

 There are also differences in the typical manufacturing processes for tendon pipe compared to jacket tubulars.
-In particular, tendon pipe made by the UOE process has dimensional tolerances that are generally more stringent than those resulting from rolled tubulars for jackets, which should improve the buckling performance of tendons.
+Tendon pipe made by the UOE process has dimensional tolerances that are generally more stringent than those resulting from rolled tubulars for jackets, which should improve the buckling performance of tendons.
 However, there is no collected fabrication tolerance data or performance test data on UOE pipe to make a rational reduction in the safety factor.

-An alternate approach to justify the reduction of the original safety factor on collapse was also presented to the committee.
+An alternative approach to justify the reduction of the original safety factor on collapse was also presented to the committee.
 It was based on a reliability analysis conducted for the LRFD hydrostatic collapse equation (Rinehart and Buitrago 2006 [213]).
 This analysis calculated the Reliability Index, β, as function of collapse safety factors, following an approach similar to that used to establish load and resistance factors for API 2A-LRFD.
 The analysis requires statistics (means and CoVs) for the collapse-failure prediction model and the random variables entering the model.
-Two sets of such statistics were used for the reliability analyses.
+Two sets of such statistics were used for reliability analyses.
 The first set was obtained from the open literature, whereas the second set was taken as reported in PRAC 88-22 and PRAC 86-55 (Moses, 1989 [194] and Cox 1989 [119]).

 For the reliability analysis with the first set of statistics, the collapse model statistics were generated by directly comparing the original test data on tubulars subjected to hydrostatic collapse, as reported in PRAC 86-55, against the LRFD collapse equation, which formed the basis for the original API LRFD calibration.

-In addition to the base-case analyses corresponding to each set of statistics, a number sensitivity cases were considered in which bias in material yield and uncertainty in the collapse model were varied.
+In addition to the base-case analyses corresponding to each set of statistics, a number of sensitivity cases were considered in which bias in material yield and uncertainty in the collapse model varied.

 The reliability analyses were carried out using the Monte Carlo approach with an explicit limit state function.
 As a check of the approach, the analysis cases studied in the original LRFD calibration of API 2A (PRAC 88-22) were first re-analyzed.
 The current analysis generally estimated somewhat lower values of β for a given safety factor.
 This difference can be attributed to the use of more accurate simulation and modeling.
 In this sense, the present analyses could be deemed more accurate and reasonably conservative with respect to the original LRFD calibration.

-PRAC 88-22 points out that the β values associated with the safety factor of 2.0 are high (4.0 to 5.0) suggesting that such a safety factor may be excessive.
-Also, API 2A-LRFD commentary suggests a β of a least 3.0 be sought for hydrostatic collapse.
+PRAC 88-22 points out that the β values associated with the safety factor of 2.0 are high (4.0 to 5.0), suggesting that such a safety factor may be excessive.
+Also, API 2A-LRFD commentary suggests a β of at least 3.0 be sought for hydrostatic collapse.
 This target is higher than the typical β range of 1.5 to 2.5 sought by API 2A.
 Thus, a β value close to 3.0 was deemed acceptable to arrive at the safety factor.